codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/OSINT/00 OSINT.md

 **Example:**
 Tracking troop movements using commercial satellite images, verifying videos through geolocation, or monitoring extremist groups’ public posts online.

-If you’d like, I can give you examples of popular OSINT tools or methods too — just let me know!

 ---